taiwocoker007/ms030/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Users_with_M365.md

 1. You should still be logged into the **LON-CL1** VM as the **Administrator** from the prior task.
 The **Microsoft 365 admin center** should still be open in the Edge browser, and you should be signed into Microsoft 365 as the **MOD Administrator**.

 2. In the **Microsoft 365 admin center** tab, the **Active users** list should still be displayed from the prior task.
-Select **Alan Yoo** so that the check mark appears in the circle to the left of his name.
+Select the row for **Alan Yoo** so that the check mark appears in the circle to the left of his name. **Note** The easiest way to do this is to hover your mouse pointer to the left of the name.

 3. In the menu bar above the list of users, select the **ellipsis** icon (**More actions**).
 In the drop-down menu that appears, select **Manage contact information**.